 Social Gap in Public Health

-In its annual report on the issue, the National Board of Health and Welfare says that deaths from heart diseases are declining, reflecting healthier lifestyles and better treatment.
+In its annual report on the issue, the National Board of Health and Welfare says that while deaths from heart diseases are declining, reflecting healthier lifestyles and better treatment.

 But, the report says, there are warning signals.